Cavity Wall Tie Replacement:

 • Lifespan: Due to corrosion, these ties might need replacement within 15-20 years of the building’s construction.

-• Recommendation: If your house was built before the 1980s, it’s wise to have a specialist survey your wall ties, especially if cracks or bulges in the external
+• Recommendation: If your house was built before the 1980s, it’s wise to have a specialist survey your wall ties, especially if cracks or bulges in the external walls appear.

 Modern Wall Ties (Post-1980s):